BrikerMan/Kashgari/README.md

     <a href="https://kashgari.bmio.net/about/contributing/">Contributing</a>
 </h4>

-🎉🎉🎉 We are proud to announce that we entirely rewritten Kashgari with tf.keras, now Kashgari comes with easier to understand API and is faster! 🎉🎉🎉
+🎉🎉🎉 We are proud to announce that we entirely rewrote Kashgari with tf.keras, now Kashgari comes with easier to understand API and is faster! 🎉🎉🎉

 ## Overview